 Wolf’s Lair and Gdańsk – A road trip through my birth country Poland (part 1)

 Being born in Poland and growing up in Germany had its advantages and disadvantages, and the older I get the more I like to know more about my birth country.
 (See story below).
-As I was coming from the Baltic States, my first trip through Poland (with my cousins wedding at a final destination), was the historical Wolf’s Lair and Gdańsk, a city I had heard a lot of but have never been.
+As I was coming from the Baltic States – Driving through the Baltic States – my first stop in Poland was the historical Wolf’s Lair and Gdańsk.
+Gdańsk is a city I had heard a lot of but have never been.
 I can’t wait to see what Poland has to offer.

 I was born in south Poland (Schlesien), near Katowice.
 Having lived through the communism, back in 1989, my parents decided that living in Poland wasn‘t the best for us, so they packed us three little kids (I was almost 9), leaving for a better life.
 We drove across the countries, in a dark van without windows, to an immigration house in Germany.
-They left everything they knew, as well as all family and friends, behind.
+They left everything they knew, as well as all family and friends behind.
 It was a very brave thing to do back then.
 And so, from my age of 9, my life in Germany started.
 New language, new school, new friends.
 From memories, I think we settled in pretty quickly.
 Life was great!
-And as you might know by now.. after Germany, for me Australia became my home.
+But I never fetl home in Germany and so, I was always working towards moving to Australia.
+Until it finally became my home.
 But that is another story.

 A road trip through my birth country Poland

-It is great to be back again and this time driving through the Poland, from the north east to the south west.
+It is great to be back again.
+This time driving through the Poland, from the north east to the south west.
 Poland is a beautiful country and most likely underestimated by most.
-Yes, it might not be the most prosperous country to visit but the landscape is gorgeous, the lakes beautiful, the food super delicious and the locals very friendly.
+Yes, it might not be the most prosperous country to visit, but the landscape is gorgeous, the lakes beautiful, the food super delicious and the locals very friendly.

 I admit, when visiting outside the tourist area it helps speaking the language as not many speak english here (esp. the older generation).
 However I would recommend to give Poland a chance.
 You won’t be disappointed.